seamplex/feenox/doc/srs.md

 ## Validation

+As with verification, for each industrial application of the tool there should be a documented procedure to perform a set of validation tests, defined as

+> The process of determining the degree to which a model is an accurate representation of the real world from the perspective of the intended uses of the model.

+\noindent
-For each industrial application of the tool there should be a documented procedure to perform a set of validation tests.
-This procedure should be based on existing industry standards regarding verification and validation such as ASME or IAEA.
-There should be a procedure for each type of physical problem (thermal, mechanical, thermomechanical, nuclear, etc.) and for each problem type when a new
+a.k.a. checking that the right equations are being solved by the tool.
+This procedure should be based on existing industry standards regarding verification and validation such as ASME, AIAA, IAEA, etc. There should be a procedure for each type of physical problem (thermal, mechanical, thermomechanical, nuclear, etc.) and for each problem type when a new

  * geometry,
  * mesh type,